-Izzy Gerstenbluth is head the Department of Epidemiology of the Curacao Biomedical & Health Research Institute
+Izzy Gerstenbluth heads the Department of Epidemiology & Social Science of the Curacao Biomedical & Health Research Institute

 Izzy Gerstenbluth received his medical degree from the University of Groningen in the Netherlands.
 After doing residencies in Surgery, Obsterics & Gynaecology and Neurology, he worked as a General Practitioner in Government Service in Curaçao as well as working part time within the Public Health department where in the late eighties he set up the Epidemiology & Research Unit, which he still heads.
 He then trained at and obtained an MSc in Public Health Medicine from the London School of Hygiene & Tropical Medicine.

 He has served as National Epidemiologist for the Netherlands Antilles until its abolishment and still holds that title for the Country of Curaçao.

 He also holds a part time position with the Royal Institute of Public Health and the Environment in the Netherlands to advise and assist the three Dutch special municipalities of Bonaire , St. Eustatius and Saba on matters concerning communicable disease surveillance, public health practice and outbreak management.

 Within the realm of communicable diseases he primarily focuses on setting up adequate surveillance systems, be it laboratory based or clinician based, disease specific or syndromic, to allow the small islands of the former Netherlands Antilles to develop an early warning system and a means of tracking outbreaks and their impact.

 A large part of his work, however, also includes non- communicable diseases.
 He has initiated and led major health studies on all of the islands of the former Netherlands Antilles and has set up and is working towards broadening registration systems regarding Cardio vascular diseases, Risk factors and Cancers.